 This recipe is going to use active dry yeast, so if you decide to use another type of yeast, make sure to adjust the amount of yeast accordingly.

-10g of fresh yeast is roughly equivalent to 5g of dry yeast, and 3g of dry active yeast.
+10g of fresh yeast is roughly equivalent to 5g of instant dry yeast, and 3g of dry active yeast.

 When you cold ferment pizza dough over a long period, the amount of yeast needed is lower than what you find in most pizza recipes.
 The reason is that you want to slow down the rising process.
 If you want an even longer fermentation time you should lower the amount more than this recipe describes.